stealjs/steal/docs/steal.md

     import can from "can";

-[@traceur Traceur Compiler] is used and all of of its [language](https://github.com/google/traceur-compiler/wiki/LanguageFeatures) will work.
+[@traceur Traceur Compiler] is used and all of of its [language features](https://github.com/google/traceur-compiler/wiki/LanguageFeatures) will work.

 If you must support <IE8, use any of the other syntaxes.